-Philippines: At least 7 dead, 31 rescued after boats capsize
+7 dead, 31 rescued after boats capsize in Philippines

 MANILA, Philippines (AP) — At least seven people died and 31 others were rescued when three ferry boats separately capsized in bad weather Saturday between two central Philippine island provinces, the coast guard said.

-Coast guard spokesman Armand Balilo said it’s not immediately clear if there were passengers or crewmen missing after the inter-island ferries either turned over or sank in rough seas, wind and rain between Guimaras and Iloilo provinces.
+Police said at least seven people were missing after the inter-island ferries either turned over or sank in rough seas, wind and rain between Guimaras and Iloilo provinces.
+A search by the coast guard, police and villagers was underway.

-The dead included six women and a man, Balilo said, adding that one of the ferry boats, M/B Cheche, was carrying at least 42 passengers.
+The dead included six women and a man, coast guard spokesman Armand Balilo said, adding that one of the ferry boats, M/B Chichi, was carrying at least 42 passengers.
 Another boat, M/B Keizha, reportedly had four crewmen on board, while the third ferry, M/B Jenny, carried an unspecified number of people who were rescued and brought on board a coast guard ship, he said.

 Video from ABS CBN TV network showed a rescuer carrying a child from a motorboat to an ambulance in an Iloilo pier, where frantic relatives waited.